ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 I'm particularly proud of it.

 #### Variable Description
-There are currently 27 variables with over 115,000 observations that gives me a total of 2.9 million values.
+There are currently 29 variables with over 100,000 observations that gives me over 3 million total values.

 **Team**: Team Name
 **Year**: Year of season being examined